Numerical method for nonlinear Kolmogorov PDEs via sensitivity analysis: Examples

 \end{itemize}

+Using the observations \eqref{eq:univ0}-\eqref{eq:univ2}, we can obtain reference solutions for every $d>1$ by calculating first the $d=1$ case and then scale it with 1 (for $v^o$) and $\sqrt{d}$ (for $\partial_\varepsilon v^0)$.

-Table \ref{table:result} shows the results of several dimension cases based on 10 independent runs of a \PYTHON code ({\tt Code{\_}4.ipynb}) given in the link provided in Footnote\;\ref{footnote:link}.
-As shown in the above characterizations (i)-(iii), the values for $v^0$ are invariant as $0.5103$ ($\pm 0.0003$) over the dimension $d$ (in consideration of the error of the Monte Carlo approximations; see (i)) and the value for $\partial_\varepsilon v^0$ increases in proportional to $\sqrt{d}$ for all three cases $(\gamma,\eta)\in \{(1,0),(0,1),(1,1)\}$ (see (ii) and (iii)).
-Furthermore, the average runtime results show that though the complexity $\mathfrak{C}(d,N,M_ 0,M_ 1)$ is quadratic to the number of samples $M_ 1$ ($=3\cdot10^4$ in this case), the computation for high dimensional cases (e.g., $d=50,100$) is still feasible under our Monte Carlo based algorithm.
+Table \ref{table:result} shows the results of several dimension cases based on 10 independent runs of a \textsc{Python} code ({\tt Code{\_}4.ipynb}) given in the link provided in Footnote\;\ref{footnote:link}.
+For each dimension $d$, the coefficients $b^o\in \mathbb{R}^d$ and $\sigma^o\in \mathbb{R}^{d\times d}$ are once randomly generated (as explained above) and then kept for each of the 10 runs.
+The values for $v^0$ obtained from applying our Algorithm \ref{alg:ours} are basically invariant and equal to $0.5103$ ($\pm 0.0003$) over the dimension $d$ whereas the value for $\partial_\varepsilon v^0$ increases proportionally to $\sqrt{d}$ for all three cases $(\gamma,\eta)\in \{(1,0),(0,1),(1,1)\}$, which is consistent with our derivation in \eqref{eq:univ0}-\eqref{eq:univ2}.
+Furthermore, the average runtime results show that though the complexity $\mathfrak{C}(N,M_ 0,M_ 1,M_2)$ grows quadratically in the number of samples $M_ 1$ (as in this example we choose $M_1=M_2$; see Theorem\;\ref{thm:MC}\;(ii)), the computation for high dimensional cases (e.g., $d=50,100$) is still feasible under our algorithm.

+Fig.\;\ref{fig01} shows the robustness of the estimators w.r.t.\ the input data / baseline coefficients $b,\sigma$.
+Indeed, we randomly generate $K=1000$ input parameters $(b^j,\sigma^j)_{j=1}^K$ and plot the increasing function of $k\leq K$ that shows that maximum made error of the estimator over all $j\leq k$ input parameters.
+This functions grows very modestly (seemingly logarithmic), showing robustness of the estimators.